 My father has often told me of he and his dad out fishing on Upper Turtle Lake in NW WI in the dark with cane poles and minnows in 8-10' of water while the sounds of a local dance hall drifted out over the water and WWII raged across the seas.
 Both his brothers where in the army, but dad's blood pressure was too high to be drafted ( he is 91 now, he lived longer than either of his brothers who also lived into their late 80's).

 I'm familiar with the lake, and have often fished it myself -- In later years, after my dad had some health scares, I occasionally have a dream of sitting in a row boat with my somewhat younger dad in the dark as music drifts over the water while we fish for walleye with cane poles.
-A couple of times, the sun has been coming up and we see a man on shore with a fire ...
+A couple of times, it vaguely seems the sun has been coming up and there is a man on shore with a fire ...

-My soul says that I can trust a risen Saviour that not only cooks shore lunch for his disciples, and even tells them the right way to catch an abundance of fish!
+My soul says that I can trust a risen Saviour that not only cooks shore lunch for his disciples, and even tells them the right way to catch an abundance of fish (153)!

-I have no idea of heaven -- and I strongly suspect it will NOT be as this vision is, however, it is comforting to me, Fishing for walleye with my dad on a warm summer night looking forward to shore lunch with Jesus.
+I have no idea of heaven (other than it being wonderful) -- and I strongly suspect it will NOT be as this vision is, however, it is comforting to me.
+Fishing for walleye with my dad on a warm summer night looking forward to shore lunch with Jesus.